ne0lith/cyberdrop-dl_looper/readme.md

 Start Windows.bat
 ```

-You can run looper.bat to just loop it normally
+To run the program:

+- Execute `looper.bat` for normal looping.
-You can run looper_mods.bat to have it loop, but also the option to backup your logs directory + urls file, each run.
+- Execute `looper_mods.bat` for looping with the option to backup your logs directory and urls file after each run.

+Be sure to edit either .bat file for any user configurables. i.e. `looper_mods.bat` requires the name of the specific profile you need archived.

+## To Do
+Will be adding back discord webhook support asap.